 "For the past year my passion for B&W photography has become more intense and I was searching for challenges: to develop a style and vision.
 It is not surprising that I love Julia Anna’s excellent and beautiful fine art masterpieces.
 She has a very personal and unique style of photography.
 These fine art images were the triggers to make B&W fine art images.
-Next to interesting theory from the fantastic and unique book "From Basics To Fine Art – B&W Photography – Architecture & Beyond" (written by Julia Anna and Joel Tjintjelaar) I wanted to have a face-to-face meeting with the artist.
-So I signed up for the Athens Workshop in November 2014.
-It was a fantastic experience to meet and work with Julia Anna.
+Next to interesting theory from the fantastic and unique book "From Basics To Fine Art – B&W Photography – Architecture & Beyond" I wanted to have a face-to-face meeting with the artist.
+So I signed up for her workshop It was a fantastic experience to meet and work with Julia Anna.
 She is a very open person and is not just telling her story.
 Julia Anna is a superb listener and philosopher with outstanding, effective and efficient teaching qualities.
 I returned from Athens with a lot of precious knowledge and practical skills but what is more important I have come closer to my personal style and vision as well.
 So if you are a serious B&W photographer and want to extend your B&W photography to a fine art level you should attend the Athens Workshop and meet Julia Anna Gospodarou."

 "In 2012 I started to work as a professional photographer and I was immediately fascinated by shooting buildings and urban structures.
 It came naturally to me mostly because I'm a city-boy and I love the forms and shapes around me.
 A year later, someone suggested me to check out an artist that does the same but in very artistic way and then... it hit me!!
 I saw Julia`s photos and immediately fell in love with Fine Art Architecture.
 I found Julia on Google+ and Facebook and I learned about her Workshops.